-We decided that a trip to Hakone had to be included on our winter trip when we woke up one morning in Tokyo, flung open the curtains of our room at the Hotel New Otani and were greeted with an amazing view of Mt Fuji in the distance set against a clear blue sky.
+We decided that a Hakone day trip had to be included on our winter visit when we woke up one morning in Tokyo, flung open the curtains of our room at the Hotel New Otani and were greeted with an amazing view of Mt Fuji in the distance set against a clear blue sky.
 A few days later on another super clear morning, we jumped on an early bullet train and half an hour later we were in Odawara.
 We stopped into the information centre and picked up the ‘Hakone Free Pass’ and were on our way.

 We have another article on the site to give more information and to help you decide whether the Hakone Freepass is good value and if it might work well for you.

 The variety of transport on this circuit and the amazing views they provide are a big part of this trip.
 We did the course anti-clockwise and if we did it again we would probably have doubled back after exploring the attractions at the southern end of the lake to enjoy the ropeway a second time.
 The bus was a faster way back to Odawara from Motohakone-ko but didn’t add much to the trip for us but we loved the ropeway and our time up the mountain.

 Table of Contents

 Hakone Tozan Train

 We arrived at Odawara station on the Shinkansen but other JR local trains will get you to here too.
 We then took the Tozan train on the Odakyu line through to Gora.
 It’s a pretty standard older style train but very clean and comfortable as you come to expect in Japan.
 There are plenty of windows and we sat on the left-hand side which gave some gorgeous views as it meandered along its 40-minute route.

 The train is built to climb the steep mountain slopes through the heavily planted area and over the 43-metre high Deyama Bridge.
 We’ve now been back through here in the autumn and I can imagine this route would be stunning in all seasons.